amwebexpert/ws-poker-planning-kmm/README.md

 # ws-poker-planning-kmm

-Kotlin Multiplatform Mobile (KMM) PokerPlanning client app
+Kotlin Multiplatform Mobile (KMM) PokerPlanning client app using web sockets through `ktor`

 ## What's included in this proof of concept